Searching ...

 Aiken

-Because of its beautiful equestrian training facilities and appealing climate, Aiken has become known as a horse-country town that’s full of tradition.
-This city also boasts plenty of outdoor activities and has a rich history.
-With plenty of scenic views and gorgeous parks, it’s no wonder plenty of tourists come to this city for a taste of country living.
+Because of its beautiful equestrian training facilities and appealing climate, Aiken has become known as a horse-country town full of tradition.
+A large, forested urban park is just part of the outdoor activities that make living in Aiken appealing.
+With plenty of scenic views and gorgeous parks, people put down roots in this city outside Augusta, GA, for a taste of country living.

-Its thriving downtown scene has many activities for you to choose from, and the city hosts various events for guests to take part in.
-Whether you’re after the best dance and musical concerts or you’re looking for excellent restaurants, Aiken has it all.
-If you are interested in a beach day a drive is ahead, make your way to neighboring cities that have beaches, such as:
+Its thriving downtown scene has many activities for you to choose from.
+Whether you’re after the musical concerts or looking for excellent restaurants, Aiken has it.
+If you are interested in a beach day, a drive is ahead.
+Make your way to the beaches, such as:

-• Charleston, which is 131.4 miles away via the SC-4 E and I-26 E. You can get there in 2 hours and 25 minutes, provided there isn’t much traffic.
+• Charleston is 131.4 miles away via the SC-4 E and I-26 E. You can get there in 2 hours and 25 minutes, provided there isn’t much traffic.
+Adding in Folly Beach increases the drive time by 30 minutes.

 Florence

-If you’re a big fan of history, Florence might just be the city for you.
-Here, you’ll find the War Between the States Museum, the Florence National Cemetery, and a big part of the 66-mile Revolutionary Rivers Trail.
-Florence is both progressive and liberal, which is why young professionals thrive here.
+If you’re a history fan, Florence might just be the city for you.
+Explore the War Between the States Museum, the Florence National Cemetery, and a big part of the 66-mile Revolutionary Rivers Trail.
+Young professionals thrive in affordable and growing Florence.

-With inexpensive housing and a wide range of job opportunities, it’s definitely a great city to be in.
+With inexpensive housing and a wide range of job opportunities, it’s definitely a great city to call home.
 Many families have chosen to settle here, and more are moving in for its above-average school system.
-However, the only thing you won’t find here are beaches.
+However, you won’t see beaches.
 If the summer heat is getting to you and you are looking for a shoreside escape, consider these options:

 • Charleston is 136.3 miles away from Florence via the I-95 S and I-26 E and should take around 2 hours and 6 minutes.

-• Kiawah lies 159.8 miles away and is accessible via the I-95 S and I-26 E, which should take 2 hours and 43 minutes by driving.
+• Pawleys Island is an option.
+It lies 82 miles away and is accessible via Highway 51.
+The scenic route takes one hour and 45 minutes to drive. , which should take 2 hours and 43 minutes by driving.

 • Hilton Head is also a long drive that stretches for 174.1 miles and will take around 2 hours and 42 minutes via the I-95 S.